Greenland: Home rule and self-rule (1945–present)

+The first step towards a change of government was initiated with the Greenland Commission, which operated from 1948 to 1950.
+With its final report (the G-50), the first steps toward the modernization of Greenland were taken.
+The report recommended that Greenland become a modern welfare state, modelled after Denmark proper and with Denmark's development as sponsor, and the trade monopoly was abolished.

-With the 1953 Danish constitution, Greenland's colonial status ended as the island was incorporated into the Danish realm as an amt (county).
+With the 1953 Danish constitution, Greenland's colonial status ended, and the island was incorporated into the Danish realm as an amt (county), and thus fully integrated into Denmark like all other Danish counties.
 Danish citizenship was extended to Greenlanders.
-Danish policies toward Greenland consisted of a strategy of cultural assimilation — or de-Greenlandification.
+Danish policies toward Greenland consisted of a strategy of cultural assimilation.
 During this period, the Danish government promoted the exclusive use of the Danish language in official matters, and required Greenlanders to go to Denmark for their post-secondary education.
-Many Greenlandic children grew up in boarding schools in southern Denmark, and a number lost their cultural ties to Greenland.
+Many Greenlandic children grew up in boarding schools in southern Denmark, and some lost their cultural ties to Greenland.
 While the policies "succeeded" in the sense of shifting Greenlanders from being primarily subsistence hunters into being urbanized wage earners, the Greenlandic elite began to reassert a Greenlandic cultural identity.
-A movement developed in favour of independence, reaching its peak in the 1970s.
-As a consequence of political complications in relation to Denmark's entry into the European Common Market in 1972, Denmark began to seek a different status for Greenland, resulting in the Home Rule Act of 1979.
+A movement developed in favour of Greenlandic independence, reaching its peak in the 1970s.

+As in metropolitan Denmark, Greenland has seen significant expansion of the welfare state in the postwar era.
+Education and healthcare are free, and LGBTQ rights in Greenland are some of the most extensive in the Americas and the world.
+In 1987, the University of Greenland was founded to provide Greenlanders with higher education in their own language and country.